Want to learn how to cross stitch?

 Cross stitch is traditionally sewn from left to right, top to bottom.
 Locate the leftmost, topmost stitch in your pattern.
 You need to count from the centre how many boxes to go up and how many boxes to go left to reach the starting topmost leftmost stitch.
 There’s no need to mark it on the pattern like I have, but you can make a note somewhere if you like.
 Count it twice on the pattern to make sure you’re correct, then count it twice on the fabric to find the starting box.
 Insert a pin to mark it.

 Beginning The Cross Stitch

 Find the floss colour required for the first leftmost topmost stitch in your pattern key (the bit with the symbols/colours).
-Cut a 30cm length of floss and separate it into three parts (two strands in each part).
-Apologies, my photos were taken when I was using three strands, but I have since discovered that two strands work better.
+Cut a 30cm length of floss and separate it into two parts (three strands in each part).

 There are six strands in each floss and different amounts of them are used depending on what count size your Aida fabric is.
-For 14 count Aida, two strands works well.
-Take the tapestry needle out of the centre of your hoop frame and thread it with the two strands just like they’re one thread.
+For 14 count Aida, two or three strands works well.
+Take the tapestry needle out of the centre of your hoop frame and thread it with the three strands just like they’re one thread.
 Do not knot the end of your thread.